NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 The initial phase of the project will focus on architecture and design.
 Data sources will be identified, and the product architecture will be finalised during this phase.

 Agile development methodology [1] will be followed for product development.
 Entire product cycle is split into four MVPs (Minimum Viable Product).
-Each MVP consists of two sprints, and each sprint will run for two weeks.
+Each MVP consists of two sprints, apart from MVP1 and each sprint will run for two weeks.
 During the start of each sprint, potential tasks will be identified and will be equally distributed to team members.
 The tasks will be updated on the Gitlab repository and there should be a continuous update on the progress of each task so that every team member is aware of the deliverable for that sprint.
 If some tasks are not completed (worst case), they will be pushed to the next sprint.
 Each sprint will have a  board on the Gitlab, and the tasks for that sprint will be updated on the corresponding board.

 There will be two stand-up sessions each week during the lab hours to discuss the status of each task.
 Each task will have a completion date, and the track for completion of each task will be updated during the stand-up.